Technology Support Specialist II

-- Any combination of three (3) IT Intermediate level professional certifications from CompTIA, Microsoft, Cisco, ITIL; and
+- Any combination of three (3) IT Intermediate level professional certifications from CompTIA, Microsoft, Cisco, ITIL, Amazon or Azure Clouds; and

-- Demonstrated sensitivity to and understating of the diverse academic, socioeconomic, cultural and ethnic backgrounds, disabilities and learning styles of community college students and staff.
+- Demonstrated sensitivity to and an understanding of the diverse academic, socioeconomic, cultural and ethnic backgrounds, disabilities and learning styles of community college students and staff.

 - A Bachelor's degree in Computer Information Systems or a related field and two (2) years' experience working with endpoint device management and/or audio-visual equipment; or

-- Any combination of two (2) intermediate certifications from CompTIA, Microsoft, Cisco, ITIL, InCommon, or Extron AND two (2) years of experience with desktop computer management and/or AV equipment.
+- Any combination of two (2) intermediate certifications from CompTIA, Microsoft, Cisco, ITIL, InCommon, or Extron Amazon or Azure Clouds AND two (2) years of experience with desktop computer management and/or AV equipment.

 - Current California Driver's License